 Being Canadian, a handful of the vegan protein powders I found to test ended up being for Canadians only.
 2 of them in particular were ranked better overall than Kaizen:

-- Canadian Protein All Natural Premium Vegan Protein Blend – The name is a mouthful, but it’s the best vegan protein powder in Canada.
-This was one of my favorite protein’s overall, not just from Canada.
+- Canadian Protein All Natural Premium Vegan Protein Blend – The name is a mouthful, but it’s one of the best vegan protein powder in Canada.
 It’s as cheap as we get up here, and you can buy in bulk to save even more..
 The taste is good, and it’s above average in all the categories.
 Here’s my full Canadian Protein Vegan Blend review if you’d like to see the breakdown.

 - LeanFit Complete Green – This is a well-rounded protein powder you can usually find at Costco.
 It’s slightly above average in all categories, but doesn’t stand out in any.
 I’ve gone through the specific test results in my LeanFit Complete Green review.